Skip to main content

 Why YouTube Is the Only Video Platform That Matters for AI

-This gap exists for structural reasons.
-YouTube is the only video platform that produces all of the text layers AI platforms need: transcripts at scale, rich metadata, chapter markers, community engagement signals, and deep integration with Google's own crawling and indexing infrastructure.
-Every other platform produces a subset of those signals, if any.
+YouTube is the only platform that produces all of the text layers AI platforms need: transcripts at scale, rich metadata, chapter markers, community engagement signals, and deep integration with Google's crawling and indexing infrastructure.
+Every other platform produces a subset, and most produce almost none.
+Read our companion guide on how to get your YouTube videos cited by AI platforms for the structural checklist.
+If your video is not on YouTube, the video is not doing AEO work.

 OtterlyAI Video Citation Research, 2025